-Section 3.
+Section 4.
 Other Insurance Coverage

-- A. OCEA shall maintain a trust fund administered in compliance with applicable state and federal law, for the purpose of providing dental, vision, disability and other benefits for employees in regular or limited term positions in the Representation Unit. - B. The County shall, on a biweekly basis, forward thirty cents (\$0.30) per hour for all regular hours paid for all employees in this Representation Unit for deposit in said trust fund.
-The County shall forward at least monthly an amount equal to thirty cents (\$0.30) for each regularly scheduled hour in each full pay period of unpaid leave which meets the requirements of Family Leave pursuant to Article IV, Section 15 and applicable law. - C. Insurance coverages provided through the trust fund with monies contributed by the County shall be made available by OCEA to all employees in the Representation Unit on an equal basis regardless of membership status. - D. OCEA shall indemnify and hold the County harmless from any claims or legal actions brought under this Section.
-Notwithstanding the above, the County shall indemnify and hold OCEA, the trust fund, its trustees, attorneys, agents, advisors and representatives harmless from any claims or legal action as a result of the submission of any annual report required hereunder to be provided to the County by the trust fund or its trustees. - E. Not more than once each contract year, upon written request, the trustees of the trust fund will provide the County with correspondence verifying the trust fund's compliance with applicable law during the previous contract year.
-Not more than once each contract year, the trustees shall also, upon written request, provide the County with the following: - 1.
-Upon completion, a copy of the annual independent financial report of the trust fund by a certified Public Accountant and form 5500. - 2.
-The annual report shall include the following information: - a. the actual cost of benefits provided by the trust fund; - b. member contributions to the cost of benefits provided by the trust fund; - c. rate increases by carriers for the immediately preceding year of insured benefits provided through the trust fund, if applicable (or, if not included in the report, these shall be provided separately);
+- A. Effective October 27, 2017, AOCDS shall maintain a trust fund administered in compliance with applicable state and federal law, for the purpose of providing optional benefits including but not limited to, dental, disability and other welfare benefits for employees in regular or limited term positions in the Representation Units. - B. The County shall, on a biweekly basis, forward AOCDS thirty cents (\$0.30) for each regular hour worked by all employees in these Representation Units. - C. AOCDS agrees to apply the County's entire contribution for these Representation Units only toward the benefits for employees in these Representation Units. - D. Insurance coverages provided through the trust fund with monies contributed by the County shall be made available by AOCDS to all employees in the Representation Unit on an equal basis regardless of membership status. - E. AOCDS shall indemnify and hold the County harmless from any claims or legal actions brought under this Section. - F. Not more than once each contract year, upon written request, the trustees of the trust fund will provide the County with correspondence verifying the trust fund's compliance with applicable law during the previous contract year.
+Not more than once each contract year, the trustees shall also, upon written request, provide the County with the following:

-- d. a summary of other trust fund expenditures; and - e. the beginning and ending cash balances of the trust fund. - 3.
+- Upon completion, a copy of the annual independent financial report of the trust fund by a certified Public Accountant and form 5500 - 2.
+The annual report shall include the following information: - a. the actual cost of benefits provided by the trust fund; - b. member contributions to the cost of benefits provided by the trust fund; - c. rate increases by carriers for the immediately preceding year of insured benefits provided through the trust fund, if applicable (or, if not included in the report, these shall be provided separately); - d. a summary of other trust fund expenditures; and - e. the beginning and ending cash balances of the trust fund. - 3.
 The annual report shall be provided to the County within thirty (30) days of either the County's written request or the report's completion, whichever shall last occur. - 4.
 A letter from the Certified Public Accountant for the trust fund verifying that the transaction of the trust fund during the preceding year have been reviewed, that payments have been made consistent with contractual agreements, and that required tax returns have been filed in accordance with applicable laws.

-Section 4.
+Section 5.
 Premium Only Plan